Asian shares mostly higher after wobbly day on Wall Street

 The indexes rallied to a strong finish late Monday only to slump on Tuesday.
 They are all down 1.5% or more so far this week.

-The latest round of company earnings comes amid lingering concerns about rising inflation and plans from central banks to raise interest rates in order to temper the impact of higher costs on businesses and consumers.
-Investors are studying how companies have fared amid supply chain problems and higher costs and how consumers are dealing with higher prices for everything from food to clothing and gas.

-Natural gas prices surged as much as 24% over the last day in Europe and the euro weakened after Russia said it would cut off supplies to Poland and Bulgaria.
+Natural gas prices surged as much as 24% Wednesday in Europe and the euro weakened after Russia said it would cut off supplies to Poland and Bulgaria.
 Natural gas and oil prices already were rising as the pandemic eased and demand increased, but the Russian invasion of Ukraine has added to price increases.
-Crude oil and and natural gas prices have jumped in 2022, pushing up costs for gasoline and heating.

 Oil prices fell back Thursday.
-U.S. benchmark crude oil lost $1.27 to $100.75 per barrel in electronic trading on the New York Mercantile Exchange.
+U.S. benchmark crude oil lost 81 cents to $101.21 per barrel in electronic trading on the New York Mercantile Exchange.
 It picked up 32 cents on Wednesday to $102.02 per barrel.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.